AKGhamry/Trip-Distribution-model/ReadMe.md

 This code is designed to Obtain Doubly Constrained Growth Factors A & B, It can Solve Matrices Up to dimension 10.

-### steps to Calculate Doubly Constrained A B Factors:
+## Steps to Calculate Doubly Constrained A B Factors:

 1. Create and Open **InForTd.xlsx** And Submit your current trip matrix and Future Production And Attraction values.